 More information about serving status

-The appliance status widget in the status board indicates the current serving status of an appliance, and also whether the appliance is enabled or disabled from serving traffic on the partner end.
+You can see the current serving status for an appliance in the list of appliances for a site, or on the details page for an OCA.
+You can also see whether the appliance is enabled or disabled from serving traffic on the partner end.
 It is important to understand these serving states and how the process of disabling an appliance works.

 There is an important distinction between an appliance being enabled on the partner end to serve traffic and the appliance actually serving traffic.
 Because appliances can potentially be drained or disabled either by partners or by Netflix, or can be in problematic states that do not allow them to serve traffic, you should always refer to the serving status flags to understand the actual serving state (Serving, Draining, or Drained).